libavg/libavg/sphinxdoc/player.rst

             amplify playback.
 A limiter prevents distortion when the volume is set to high.

+        .. py:method:: addInputDevice(inputDevice)

+            Registers an :py:class:`InputDevice` with the system.

         .. py:method:: assumePixelsPerMM(ppmm)

             Tells the system to assume a resolution for the physical screen, overriding